 Students who have attended another college since last attending Georgia Southwestern must submit an official transcript from that institution.

 Students readmitted or reinstated will be evaluated for graduation from the catalog in effect at the time of readmission or reinstatement or any catalog in effect during subsequent periods of continuous enrollment.

 The Academic Renewal policy allows University System of Georgia degree-seeking students who have experienced academic difficulty at an institution to have one opportunity to make a fresh start at that same institution after an absence of five calendar years from any and all colleges or universities.
 A student requesting academic renewal should write a letter to the Registrar.

-Any degree-seeking student who has experienced academic difficulty at Georgia Southwestern, who has not attended any post-secondary institution for a period of five years and who wishes to make a fresh start may apply for Academic Renewal.
+Any degree-seeking student who has experienced academic difficulty, who has not attended any post secondary institution for a period of five years and who wishes to make a fresh start may apply for Academic Renewal.
 Former Learning Support students may apply for Academic Renewal only if they successfully complete all Developmental Studies requirements prior to the commencement of the five year period of absence.
 A student re-enrolling after a five-year absence from Georgia Southwestern State University must apply for Academic Renewal within three terms after re-enrollment or one calendar year, whichever comes first.
 If a student is granted Academic Renewal, a new grade point average will be established according to the following guidelines:

 - A Renewal GPA is begun when the student receives approval for Academic Renewal and includes all course work completed following the re-enrollment.